-- (a) This section applies to used oil transporters as defined under § 7-802 of this subchapter. - (b) With the exception of persons transporting used oil on-site, do-it-yourselfers, used oil generators self-transporting up to 55 gallons of used oil according to the provisions of § 7-807(d), and persons transporting used oil pursuant to tolling agreements that meet the requirements of § 7-807(e), persons transporting used oil must comply with the following: - (1) Used oil transporters shall notify the Secretary of such activity and obtain an EPA identification number using a Vermont Hazardous Waste Handler Site ID Form provided by the Secretary pursuant to the requirements of §§ 7-104 and 7-406(d)(1) and (2). - (2) Used oil transporters shall obtain a permit from the Secretary according to the requirements of subchapter 4 of these regulations. - (3) Used oil transporters who operate transfer facilities shall comply with the requirements of 40 CFR § 279.45 (Used Oil Storage at Transfer Facilities). - (4) Used oil transporters shall comply with all applicable requirements under the U.S. Department of Transportation regulations in 49 CFR Parts 171 through 180.
-Persons transporting used oil that meets the definition of a hazardous material in 49 CFR § 171.8 must comply with all applicable regulations in 49 CFR Parts 171 through 180. - (5) Rebuttable presumption for used oil - (A) To ensure that used oil is not a hazardous waste under the rebuttable presumption of § 7-805(f), the used oil transporter must determine whether the total halogen content of used oil being transported or stored at a transfer facility is above or below 1,000 parts per million.
-The transporter must make this determination by: - (i) Testing the used oil; or
+- (a) This section applies to used oil transporters as defined under § 7-802 of this subchapter. - (b) With the exception of persons transporting used oil on-site, do-it-yourselfers, used oil generators self-transporting up to 55 gallons of used oil according to the provisions of § 7-807(d), persons transporting used oil fuel, and persons transporting used oil pursuant to tolling agreements that meet the requirements of § 7-807(e), persons transporting used oil shall comply with the following: - (1) Notify the Secretary of such activity and obtain an EPA identification number using a Hazardous Waste Handler Site Identification Form (EPA Form 8700-12) pursuant to the requirements of §§ 7-104 and 7-406(d)(1) and (2). - (2) Obtain a permit from the Secretary according to the requirements of subchapter 4 of these regulations. - (3) Used oil transporters who operate transfer facilities shall comply with the requirements of 40 CFR § 279.45 (Used Oil Storage at Transfer Facilities). - (4) Comply with all applicable requirements under the U.S. Department of Transportation regulations in 49 CFR Parts 171 through 180.
+Persons transporting used oil that meets the definition of a hazardous material in 49 CFR § 171.8 must comply with all applicable regulations in 49 CFR Parts 171 through 180. - (5) Rebuttable presumption for used oil - (A) To ensure that used oil is not a hazardous waste under the rebuttable presumption of § 7-805(f), the used oil transporter shall determine whether the total halogen content of used oil being transported or stored at a transfer facility is above or below 1,000 parts per million.
+The transporter must make this determination by: - (i) Testing the used oil; or - (ii) Applying knowledge of the halogen content of the used oil in light of the materials or processes used. - (B) Records of testing conducted or information used to comply with subsection (b)(5)(A) of this section must be maintained by the transporter for at least 3 years.

-- (ii) Applying knowledge of the halogen content of the used oil in light of the materials or processes used. - (B) Records of testing conducted or information used to comply with subsection (b)(5)(A) of this section must be maintained by the transporter for at least 3 years. - (6) In addition to the above, used oil transporters are subject to the following, as applicable: - (A) The general standards set forth under § 7-806; - (B) The generator standards set forth under § 7-807; - (C) The marketer standards set forth under § 7-809; - (D) The standards for burning used oil for energy recovery set forth under § 7-812; and - (E) The processor standards set forth under § 7-813.
+- (6) In addition to the above, used oil transporters are subject to the following, as applicable: - (A) The general standards set forth under § 7-806; - (B) The generator standards set forth under § 7-807; - (C) The marketer standards set forth under § 7-809; - (D) The standards for burning used oil for energy recovery set forth under § 7-812; and - (E) The processor standards set forth under § 7-813.